Florence Ayisi known as Florence Ayisi

 6. TrueDoc Documentary Festival, Ukraine – September 2016

 7. Cambridge African Film Festival – CAFF at the Arts Picture House Cambridge – Oct.
 2016

 8. Watch-Africa: Wales African Film Festival. – Oct & Nov.
 2016; Touring across Wales

 9. Magic Lantern Cinema, Tywyn (Mid Wales – October 2016

-10. Chaplaincy, University of South Wales – Special Screening to Celebrate Black History Month, October 2016
+10. Chaplaincy, University of South Wales – Screened as part of Black History Month, October 2016

 11. Special Screening for the Swansea Ladies Football Club – November 2016

 12. The Pickle Factory, Bristol – November 2016 – Screening for Easton Cowboys & Cowgirls Football Clubs